Logo

 Bob Menendez's office called the allegations "manufactured" by a "right-wing blog" as a politically motivated smear.

-Bob Menendez helped the organization win designation as a Federally Qualified Health Center in 1998.
+Bob Menendez helped the agency win designation as a Federally Qualified Health Center in 1998.

-Bob Menendez allies noted that the organization in question, the North Hudson Community Action Corp.
+Bob Menendez allies said that the organization in question, the North Hudson Community Action Corp.

-Bob Menendez maintains that he rented the property out below market-value because "he was supportive of its work".
+Bob Menendez said that he rented the property out below market value because "he was supportive of its work".

 The charges against Bob Menendez included bribery, fraud, and making false statements.